spilman6/courses/pages/modern-javascript/assignments/carousel.md

 ## Specifications

 Add code to the JavaScript file to make the carousel work as described above.
 Use `addEventListener` to listen for clicks on the previous and next buttons.
-When the previous button is clicked, the carousel should shift the images to the left.
-When the next button is clicked, the carousel should shift the images to the right.

 To shift the images to the left, you can increment the `currentImage` variable.
 To shift the images to the right, you can decrement the `currentImage` variable.
 Then, call the `showImages` function to update the images displayed in the carousel.